 Personalized marketing is incredibly important to mobile customers.
 Your brand can offer campaigns that focus on an event or piece of information that is only offered once to please a specific group of users.
 You can also use a user’s shopping history to send out sales alerts on specific products or even news stories.

 Do mind that sending too many push notifications is quite intrusive, and so it should be done lightly, and users should always have the chance to opt out or regulate their frequency.
-According to Kapost, brands that used content that was crafted due to established buyer personas saw a 45% increase in sales volumes.

 These three campaign types are essential for forming a great cross-channel mobile marketing automation strategy.